dwoo-work/time-series-demand-forecasting/README.md

 - Auto Regressive Moving Average (ARMA): This incorporates both the past errors and values of the series.
 - Auto Regressive Integrated Moving Average (ARIMA): This incorporates both the past errors and values of the series, with an extra 'differencing' component that acts as a lag.

+To identify the most suitable ARIMA model to use, you would have to identify each of their Akaike Information Criterion (AIC) value.
+The lowest has the best balance between model's complexity and errors, and hence shall be used.

 ## Exponential Smoothing model

 For this, there are three different variations for the Exponential Smoothing model, which are: